5 female eco-champions to celebrate this IWD

 Cat Fletcher, Founder of Freegle UK

 Australian-born Cat Fletcher was disappointed to find there was no at-home recycling in the UK when she moved here in 1992.
 To address this, she used her own van to pick up empty bottles and cans from her friends and neighbours across Brighton each week.
 This initiative grew into the popular Freegle site.
 A place where unwanted items can be given those who need and want them.
-There are now more than 400 Freegle groups across the UK which bring together millions of members who want to reduce and reuse.
+There are now more than 400 Freegle groups across the UK.
+They bring together millions of members who want to reduce and reuse.

 Jihea Kim, Instagram influencer at Ecolifechoices